GS&WR Class 90: Livery

 As locomotives they were painted in dark green with red, black and light green (later black and white) lining, with numbers on buffer beams in yellow, shaded white and blue.
 The tank sides carried number plates with polished numbers against a paint black background on the plate.
 After about 1915 they became all-over plain grey, initially with numberplates painted on in grey, but latterly under CIÉ these were removed and large pale yellow painted numerals applied instead.
-No. 90, the last survivor, appears to have been repainted black in its last few years in use, approximately 1957-60.
+No. 90, the last survivor, appears to have been repainted black in its last few years in use, approximately 1957–60.

 Preservation

 One example, No. 90, was preserved for many years as a static exhibit at Mallow railway station.
 This was painted in the green livery, as detailed above, but a cast number plate with black numerals on a silver background (not original) has replaced the painted numbers.
 After a brief spell in the CIÉ workshops at Inchicore No. 90 was removed to the workshops of the Railway Preservation Society of Ireland at Whitehead in 2005, to undergo restoration.
-The locomotive was back in steam by Sunday 30 September 2007 and can now be seen on static display in the Carriage Gallery at the Downpatrick Railway Museum.
+The locomotive was back in steam by Sunday 30 September 2007 and is owned by the Downpatrick Railway Museum, where it is currently under restoration.